Frequently asked questions

 The Salem Health Spine Center can request the images from your referring doctor or directly from the imaging center if possible.
-If needed, we will ask you to pick up your films and deliver them to us.
+If needed, we will ask you to pick up your imaging and deliver it to us.

 Keep in mind, we can’t begin reviewing your medical history until we have all images available for the spine specialist to view.

-Can I just bring my films in when I come in for my appointment?
+Can I just bring my imaging in when I come in for my appointment?

 No. The specialist is reviewing your medical information and films ahead of time in the hope that you can avoid seeing a surgeon.
 By reviewing your films and medical history, we can give you the quickest and most appropriate care.

-Your films are returned to the originating imaging center upon completion of your care.
-If the films are your own personal copies, we’ll return them to you.
+Files are returned to the originating imaging center upon completion of your care.
+If they are your own personal copies, we’ll return them to you.